-The 25 Phrase Match activities provide functional reading experience as the student chooses words, phrases, or sentences to describe illustrations of objects and events found in daily life.
-The beginning lessons contain three illustrations matched to three sentences on cards.
-In the upper lessons, students match four and then five illustrations to sentences.
+The Phrase Match activities (39 in Level 1 and 25 in Level 2) provide functional reading experience as the student chooses words, phrases, or sentences to describe illustrations of objects and events found in daily life.
+The lessons in Level 1 become progressively more difficult and ambiguous.
+The beginning lessons in Level 2 contain three illustrations matched to three sentences.
+In the later lessons, students match four and then five illustrations to sentences.
+Level 2 has a review with a read-aloud feature.
 Phrase Match helps students generalize reading skills to new contexts, in which illustrations depict a variety of lifelike situations.